Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 At one point in A Room of One’s Own, an essay based on two lectures Virginia Woolf delivered at university literary organizations in 1928, she constructs the character Judith Shakespeare, who is “as adventurous, as imaginative, as agog to see the world” as her brother, William.
 Virginia Woolf uses Judith’s story to explain how a boy and a girl of equal talents are not treated the same and how Judith will end up marrying for convenience while her brother will become a literary icon.

-Click on the book to purchase A Room of One’s Own by Virginia Woolf!
+Click on the room to purchase A Room of One’s Own by Virginia Woolf!

 41. Virginia Woolf believed that To The Lighthouse was her best work